 - Thomas Cook Airlines (TCX) - 72.83%

-Number of Delays: In the last quarter (Jan-March 2018) easyJet had a total of 22’993 delayed flights, so they are still far from perfect.
+Number of Delays: In the first quarter of 2018, Jan-March 2018, easyJet had a total of 22,993 delayed flights, so they are still far from perfect.
 However, these delayed flights were simply delayed by more than 15 minutes, so only a fraction of these delays would have been long enough for passengers to claim compensation.

 Fun fact: In a year, easyJet sells just under 2 million bacon baguettes on board their flights.
 If laid out end to end, these baguettes would stretch from Venice to Vienna!